Chapter 4 Computing Resources

 If you have a PC or Windows computer, the steps may vary depending on your operating system, but try the following:

-- click the “Start” button - which looks like 4 squares together
+- click the “Start” button (It’s the button on the bottom left that looks like a grid with 4 squares together)

 - click “System”